Primrose-Johns/TGNLP/README.md

 <!-- START OF INTRODUCTION -->
 <h2>Introduction</h2>

 This library allows users to create graphs that represent multiple kinds of word relationships in a provided corpus in Python3.
 Outputs are NetworkX graphs, allowing the user to use their powerful library to further investigate graph output.
-We also provide some functions of our own that produce subgraphs and metrics that tell the user more about a particular graph.<br>
+We also provide some functions of our own that produce subgraphs and metrics that tell the user more about a particular graph.
+For more detailed explanations refer to`TGNLP_project_report.pdf`.<br>
 Our work was originally inspired by <a href="https://github.com/THUMLP/TensorGCN">TensorGCN</a>.

 <!-- START OF QUICK-START GUIDE -->